Key Takeaways:

 Western Washington University has an undergraduate degree in Human Services on two campuses as well as online.

-You’ll be responsible for taking 35 credit hours in foundation classes in studies such as Human Services Foundation, Social Welfare Policy, Human Services Professionals and Community Systems, and more.
-Skills studies are part of the curriculum with courses in Applied Research Methods, Program Planning and Evaluation, and Introduction to Interviewing and Interventions in Human Services.
 Field studies and seminars are also part of the program.
 Elective courses are available in mental health, disability, addiction, as well as aging and health. health promotion, and more.
 The university requires a minimum of 180 credit hours for graduation.

 General university admission requirements include an application (and $60 fee), optional ACT/SAT test scores, and unofficial transcripts.
 Other documents may be required and specific requirements are needed for admission into the Woodring College of Education.

-Estimated Tuition Cost: $8,343-$24,690/per academic year
+Estimated Tuition Cost: $3,928-$8,432/per quarter

 Find out more about this human services degree!